openharmony/docs/en/application-dev/security/accesstoken-overview.md

     The system_basic permission allows access to resources related to basic operating system services.
 The basic services are basic functions provided or preconfigured by the system, such as system setting and identity authentication.
 Access to these resources may have considerable risks to user privacy and other apps.

-    The permissions of this level are available only to the apps of the system_basic APL.
+    The permissions of this level are available only to apps of the system_basic or system_core APL.

 - **system_core**

     The system_core permission allows access to core resources of the operating system.
 These resources are the underlying core services of the system.
 If these resources are corrupted, the OS cannot run properly.

-    The permissions of this type are not open to any app currently.
+    The permissions of this type are not open to third-party apps currently.

 ## Permission Authorization Modes